Eli Manning, Antonio Gates and Jared Allen headline the 25 semifinalists for football Hall of Fame

 Manning will look to follow his brother Peyton into the Hall following a standout career with the New York Giants.
 Manning was picked first overall in the 2004 draft and spent his entire career in New York.
 He led the Giants to an upset win over the undefeated New England Patriots in the Super Bowl following the 2007 season, throwing a game-winning TD pass to Plaxico Burress in the final minute.

-Only Jim Plunkett has not been inducted along with more recent players such as Brady, Ben Roethlisberger and Patrick Mahomes, who aren’t eligible.
+Only Jim Plunkett has not been inducted, along with more recent players such as Brady, Ben Roethlisberger and Patrick Mahomes, who aren’t yet eligible.

-Manning was a four-time Pro Bowler but never made All-Pro or led the league in a major statistical category in a season but finished his career with 57,023 yards passing and 366 TDs.
+Manning was a four-time Pro Bowler but never made All-Pro or led the league in a major statistical category in a season.
+He finished his career with 57,023 yards passing and 366 TDs.

-His best moments were in those two postseason runs.
+His best moments came during those two postseason runs.
 Manning joined Brady (five), Mahomes (three), Joe Montana (three), Bart Starr (two) and Terry Bradshaw (two) as the only multiple winners of Super Bowl MVP awards.

 Gates finished with 955 catches for 11,841 yards and an NFL record for tight ends with 116 touchdown receptions.